Incremental and Modular Context-sensitive Analysis: Preliminaries and notation

 \section{Preliminaries and notation}

-\paragraph{Intermediate Representation.} For generality, we will formulate our algorithm to work on a block-level intermediate representation of the program, encoded using (constrained) Horn clauses~\cite{ decomp-oo-prolog-lopstr07, mod-decomp-scam08 }.
-A Constrained Horn Clause program (CHC) is a set of \emph{clauses} of the form $A ~\verb+:-+~ L_1, \ldots, L_n$, where $L_1, \ldots, L_n$ are literals and $A$ is an atom said to be the \emph{head} of the clause.
-For simplicity, and without loss of generality, we assume that each head \emph{atom} is normalized, i.e., it is of the form $p(x_1,\ldots,x_m)$ where $p$ is an $m$-ary predicate symbol and $x_1,\ldots,x_m$ are distinct variables (however, in the examples we will sometimes show programs unnormalized for clarity).
+\paragraph{\textbf{CHCs as Intermediate Representation.}} For generality, we will formulate our algorithm to work on a block-level intermediate representation of the program, encoded using (constrained) Horn clauses.
+A Constrained Horn Clause program (CHC), or Constraint Logic Program (CLP), is a set of \emph{clauses} of the form $H ~\verb+:-+~ A_1, \ldots, A_n$, where $A_1, \ldots, A_n$ are \emph{literals} and $H$ is an \emph{atom} said to be the \emph{head} of the clause.
+For simplicity, and without loss of generality, we assume that each head atom is normalized, i.e., it is of the form $p(x_1,\ldots,x_m)$ where $p$ is an $m$-ary predicate symbol and $x_1,\ldots,x_m$ are distinct variables.
+However, in the examples we will sometimes show programs unnormalized for brevity.
 A set of clauses with the same head is called a \emph{predicate} (procedure).
-A \emph{literal} is an atom or a \emph{primitive constraint}.
-A primitive constraint is defined by the underlying abstract domain(s) and is of the form $c(e_1,\ldots,e_m)$ where $c$ is an $m$-ary predicate symbol and the $e_1,\ldots,e_m$ are expressions.
-We assume that programs are converted to this representation, on a modular basis.
-The conversion itself is beyond the scope of the paper (and dependent on the source language).
-It is trivial in the case of (C)LP programs or (eager) functional programs, and for imperative programs we refer the reader to~\cite{ HGScam06, decomp-oo-prolog-lopstr07, mod-decomp-scam08 }.
-An simple example of a translation from imperative source code is shown in Fig.~\ref{fig:chc}.
-In fact, Horn Clauses have been used successfully as intermediate representations for many different programming languages and compilation levels (e.g., bytecode, llvm-IR, ISA, \ldots), in a good number of analysis and verification tools~\cite{ jvm-cost-esop, BandaG08, resources-bytecode09, DBLP:conf/tacas/GrebenshchikovGLPR12, DBLP:conf/cav/JaffarMNS12, isa-energy-lopstr13-final, resource-verification-tplp18, DBLP:conf/sas/BjornerMR13, DBLP:conf/tacas/AngelisFPP14, DBLP:conf/cav/GurfinkelKKN15, DBLP:conf/birthday/BjornerGMR15, isa-vs-llvm-fopara, DBLP:conf/pldi/MadsenYL16, z3, kafle-cav2016 } (see Section~\ref{sec:related_work} for related work).
+To refer to predicates we will use normalized atoms and sometimes will call them \emph{predicate descriptors}.
+A \emph{literal} is an atom or a \emph{primitive constraint} (which we will also refer to as a \emph{built-in}).
+A primitive constraint is defined by the underlying abstract domain(s) and is of the form $c(e_1,\ldots,e_k)$ where $c$ is a $k$-ary predicate symbol and the $e_1,\ldots,e_k$ are expressions.
+For presentation purposes, the heads of the clauses of each predicate in the program will be referred to with a unique subscript attached to their predicate name (the clause number), and the literals of their bodies with dual subscripts (clause number, body position), e.g., $\pdesc_k \mbox{\tt :-} \pdesc_{k,1}, \ldots \pdesc_{k,n_{k}}$.
+The clause may also be referred to as clause $k$ of predicate $\pdesc$.
+For example, for the following predicate, \verb+p/3+: